Milestones and Achievements

 Dedication of the renovated and expanded Trinity College Theological School, including construction of a new lecture wing and refurbishment of the existing Old Warden’s Lodge (OWL).
 A new partnership between Trinity College and New York’s famed Juilliard School leads to the inaugural Juilliard Winter Jazz School at Trinity.

 The Trinity Institute is established to offer leadership programs for high school students, professional learning for teachers and open learning opportunities for all.
 As a learning and teaching initiative, all commencing Foundation Studies students are issued with an iPad.
+Edith Head Hall is opened in North Melbourne, offering hostel accommodation and academic support for female Trinity College Foundation Studies students.

 For the history of the first hundred years of the College, see the Centenary volume Perspective of a Century by Bishop James Grant, published by the Council of Trinity College, Melbourne, 1972.